huangyh09/brie/doc/brie_quant.rst

 we have cells labelled with
 two factors 1) multiple sclerosis & control - isEAE, 2) two mouse strains
 - isCD1.
-We want to identify alternative splicing events associated with the first factor multiple sclerosis, but also want to considerthe potential confounder in mouse strain, we could set the design matrix in ``cell_info.tsv`` file as follow, along with parameters ``--interceptMode gene --LRTindex 0``.
+We want to identify alternative splicing events associated with the first factor multiple sclerosis, but also want to consider the potential confounder in mouse strain, we could set the design matrix in ``cell_info.tsv`` file as follow, along with parameters ``--interceptMode gene --LRTindex 0``.